 - This option is free for 0-10 loyalty visits a month, $25 a month for 11-50 loyalty visits per month, and $35 a month for 51-100 loyalty visits.
 Square can also set up a custom rate for over 100 loyalty visits per month.

 - Import large customer lists via a CSV file.

 - Customers can earn loyalty rewards and discounts automatically, and that information gets stored in their profile within the system.

 - Customers can also sign up to receive text messages informing them of when they’ve earned a reward.

 - Easily customize spending and visit levels for rewards.

 - Search customers and see what products are most likely to bring them back into your store.

 - You can also quickly edit customer information manually and add personalized notes.

-- Purchase histories and a simple analysis of their spending habits is easy to look up.
+- Purchase histories, along with a simple analysis of customers’ spending habits, are easy to look up.

 - Gift Cards

 - Gift cards are included with the Square app.
 Create digital gift cards for free or order physical cards with unique designs for an additional cost.

 - Balances can easily be viewed in Square Dashboard